mengfei-ren/mengfei-ren.github.io/content/authors/admin/_index.md

     - course: MSc in Computer Science
       institution: Unviersity of Texas at Arlington
       year: 2013
-    - course: BSc in Computer Science and Technology
+    - course: BSc in Computer Science
       institution: China University of Petroleum
       year: 2011